los-verdes/digital-membership/README.md

 The core components of the application are:

-- **[flask](https://flask.palletsprojects.com/en/2.0.x/)** - Used to construct both the frontend ("website") app that serves requests to [card.losverd.es](https://card.losverd.es/) and a background tasks ("worker") app responsible for generating Google Pay / Apple Wallet passes, sending out emails, etc.
+- **[flask](https://flask.palletsprojects.com/en/2.0.x/)** - Used to construct both the frontend ("site") app that serves requests to [card.losverd.es](https://card.losverd.es/) and a background tasks ("worker") app responsible for generating Google Pay / Apple Wallet passes, sending out emails, etc.
 - **[Squarespace's Commerce APIs](https://developers.squarespace.com/commerce-apis/overview)** - Source of truth for membership orders.
 Which are then loaded into to...:
 - **[GCP Cloud SQL for PostgreSQL](https://cloud.google.com/sql)** - User and membership database.